Counseling Schools and Program Guide

 What type of counselor schooling do I need to have in order to become a counselor?

 If you aim to become a licensed professional counselor, you will need a minimum of a master’s degree with a mental health counseling major or a closely-related major no matter which state you are in.
-If you get an undergraduate counseling degree, you may qualify for lower license types or administrative roles in counseling.
+If you get an undergraduate counseling degree, you may qualify for lower license types, administrative roles in counseling, or some substance abuse counseling licenses.

 How long will it take me to complete a counseling program?